Damages Available in Wrongful Death Settlements

-Settlements can result in a variety of damages that are paid out to the survivors or the person who died because of someone’s negligence or intentional actions.
+Settlements can result in various damages paid out to the survivors or the person who died because of someone's negligence or intentional actions.
 In determining what damages can be awarded and who they can be awarded to, attorneys for sudden deaths will examine the factors in each relationship surrounding the deceased.

 Who Can Be Awarded in a Wrongful Death Suit?

-A case is usually filed by a representative of the “estate” of the deceased victim.
-He or she may go to a lawyer for death by negligence.
-Legal counsel acts on behalf of the victim’s loved ones.
+A case is usually filed by a representative of the "estate" of the deceased victim.
+They may go to a lawyer for death by negligence.
+Legal counsel acts on behalf of the victim's loved ones.
 The individuals entitled to sue vary from state to state.
 Most commonly, wrongful death lawsuits are brought about by the following:

 - Spouse or significant other

-Many states permit the recovery of damages by a surviving spouse, next of kin, or children.
-However, some states allow a surviving spouse to start a wrongful death lawsuit even if they were separated.
-Others ban the surviving spouse from receiving compensation in the event the surviving spouse was guilty of desertion or failure to provide support.
+California law also allows surviving spouses to start a wrongful death lawsuit even if they were separated.
+Others ban the surviving spouse from receiving compensation in the event the surviving spouse is guilty of desertion or failure to provide support.
 Most often, children file claims for the loss of a parent or parents.

-In many cases, the deceased person receives medical treatment prior to their passing, and these medical bills must be paid even in the event the patient does not survive.
-When the deceased is no longer around to make an income, the financial burden is often placed on their family.
+In many cases, the deceased person receives medical treatment before their passing, and these medical bills must be paid even if the patient does not survive.
+When the deceased is no longer around to make an income, their family often has a financial burden.
 Fortunately, there is no limit to the number of damages you can claim in a wrongful death suit in California.